-A simple dish of Smithfield All Natural Boneless Pork Chops in morel mushroom sauce can be prepared in about 30 minutes.
-If you have never had morel mushrooms, your’re in for a treat.
+A simple dish of pork chops in morel mushroom sauce comes together in 30 minutes.
+If you have never had a morel mushroom recipe, you’re in for a treat.
 Yes, they are expensive, but a little goes a long way.
 Their earthy and somewhat meaty taste is to die for.

 When I was in college my Swiss friend introduced me to morel mushrooms.
 I instantly fell in love with this flavorful, funky-looking fungus.
 She told me that when she was growing up in Switzerland she and her family would go morel hunting in the spring.
 A word of warning: if you live in an area where you can do this activity, take someone experienced with you because there are morel look-alikes that are poisonous.
 YIKES!
 A morel that is edible is hollow from tip to stem.

 A couple of years ago one of my coworkers had a bumper crop of morels right in his backyard!
 It just so happens that on that particular year we had a really wet spring, which contributed to the morel excess.
 He also happened to have a dying elm tree in his yard.
 Those two factors made the morels grow “wild”, no pun intended.
 Although it would be my dream, morels can’t be cultivated because they depend on the terrain, and vegetation around them to flourish.

 As the weather begins to cool, pork chops in mushroom sauce is a comforting and delicious recipe.
 I had to prepare this dish with the sauce on the side because my son doesn’t really care for mushrooms.
 Oh well, most definitely his loss, more for me.
 I ADORE mushrooms.
 If you feel that morels are just too expensive, you can use porcini mushrooms which also have a rich and earthy flavor.